muradr777/nodejs-crud/README.md

 # node_app__notes

-Simple notes app with CRUD on JS
+Simple notes app with CRUD on ExpressJs and MongoDB